JackHemmert3113/cognitive-framework/packages/requirements/README.md

 ## ⚙️ How It Works

 - Parses requirements from structured objects or plain text.
-- Validates and enhances requirements for clarity and completeness.
+- Validates requirements against the canonical hierarchy (vision → business value → epic → feature → story → task) and checks required metadata fields.
 - Generates `.ai/` context files that can help AI assistants generate code, documentation, or tests.
 - Designed to be used in both human-driven (IDE) and automated (API) workflows.